SamuelGee/UrlKeyPlugin/README.md

 You can set up Telegram notifications, so you'll be notified when your keys are used, or even requested and not provided, because they were turned off.
 This way you'll get info, for example if your laptop was stolen or misused, either successfully or not, depending on your keys to be turned on or off.
 In worst case scenario, you had your keys ON, your laptop gets stolen, windows account breached or data cloned away, you didn't know about it, you didn't destroy your Iowa account, yet you'll be notidied that your keepass was opened, so you can start blocking accounts, changing passwords etc. This can never happen, if you use that 15-seconds time-out.

 # Web service reliability and longevity
-This web service for keys is free, so to make it independent of my credit card, I deployed Ubuntu 22 on free-tier Google Cloud in Iowa, USA.
-Thanks, Google.
-DNS for domain is monitored in 1-min interval.
+This web service for keys is free and runs on AWS Lambda.
 Traffic is encrypted from keepass.exe to server and back.
 If you want to use your own URL, just replace it in source code and create your own plgx. (your URL will still be easy to find out even after compilation, all strings in DLL are visible via decompiler)

-~~Server is backed up daily to my private AWS S3 bucket.
-Encrypted.~~ Server is not backed up, for security reasons.
+Keys are not backed up, for security reasons.

-Server was built with separate google account.

 # Recovery from keys backup
 If you loose internet or Iowa server goes down, you can open your kdbx files with Iowa keys you have backed up (step 12).
 Just copy&paste them to password field and choose None Keyfile.